giloushaker/nr-docs/faq/index.md

 -  Have a github account

 Steps:
-  1. If wanking to edit existing data or making a homebrew:
-      Go to the source data repository and fork it.
+  1. Go to the source data repository and fork it. if you dont know the url, you can find a link to it in the info for that system in NR.

   2. Open a terminal in the location you want your data to be and enter
 ```bash